Build a scatter plot

 User requirements

-The ability to create scatter plots and other visualizations requires the following:
+The ability to create scatter plots and other charts requires the following:

-You must be assigned an account type with the Edit Workbook and/or Explore Workbook permission enabled.
+- To create a chart in a report, you must be assigned an account type with the Create, edit, and publish reports permission enabled.

-You must be the workbook owner or be granted Can explore or Can edit workbook permission.
+- You must be the workbook or report owner or be granted Can explore or Can edit access to the document.

 Basic scatter plot requirements

-To display a scatter plot, configure the following properties in the Element properties tab:
+To display a scatter plot, configure the following in the Properties tab of the editor panel:

-In a scatter plot, data points express the intersection of different variables on the x- and y-axis (like revenue and COGS, temperature and precipitation, page views and clicks).
+In a scatter plot, data points express the intersection of different variables on the X- and Y-axis, such as revenue and COGS, temperature and precipitation, or page views and clicks.

 Define the x-axis variable